dmbarbour/wikilon/docs/AboutABC.md

 * move computations and data to a GPGPU
 * support and enable memoization or caching

-For example, an annotation `{&trash}` might indicate that a value *will not be observed or touched* in the future, and that any attempt to do so is an error.
-This assertion enables a runtime to drop unnecessary data from memory (leaving a much smaller placeholder).
-It could easily be used to simulate networks, systems, or applications that leak data over time.
+For example, an annotation `{&trash}` might indicate that a block *will never be applied* in the future.
+An attempt to violate this annotation would become an obvious error in the software.
+Such annotations would enable users to effectively drop 'relevant' values from the runtime's memory, more or less equivalent to `/dev/null`.
+This may be convenient when simulating a network, for example.

 In many cases, use of annotations may be coupled.
 For example, use of a `{&fork}` annotation to parallelize a computation might be coupled with a `{&join}` annotation to synchronize and access the computed result.
 Any attempt to access the parallel value without performing the `{&join}` may then be an error.
 Coupling can greatly simplify implementation by eliminating need for transparent handling of, for example, a parallel pair during an `wrzl` operation.